How can I get an application and information?

 Is there a deadline for submitting the Residence Hall application?

-We do have a priority deadline of March 1st for new student applications.
-This deadline is in place especially for students with specific roommate requests or special accommodation requests.
+We do have a Housing Application Priority Date of March 1st for new student applications.
+This date is in place especially for students with specific roommate requests or special accommodation requests.
 Applications can be submitted at any time after that date.
 However, as soon as you have made the decision to attend MSU, we suggest that you submit your application for housing.
 We assign rooms by the date we receive the applications; therefore, the earlier you submit your application, the more likely you will get your preferred room assignment.

-Are there any single or super single rooms available and how do I get one?
+Are there any single or double-as-single rooms available and how do I get one?

 There are a limited number of single or double-as-single rooms available.
 These two options are very popular so we recommend getting your application in as soon as possible.
 Rooms are “priority assigned” by the date the application arrives in the Residence Life Office.